-Proposal Vote Required Broker Discretionary Voting Allowed: Effect of Abstentions and Broker Non-Votes Proposal 1-Election of Christian L. Oberbeck Affirmative vote of the holders of a No Abstentions and broker non-votes, if any, as a director of the Company, to serve until the majority of the shares of stock outstanding will have the effect of a vote against this 2021 Annual Meeting of Stockholders or until his and entitled to vote at the Annual Meeting. proposal. successor is duly elected and qualified • •
+Proposal Vote Required Broker Discretionary Voting Allowed: Effect of Abstentions and Broker Non-Votes Proposal 1 -Election of Steven M. Looney Affirmative vote of the holders of a No Abstentions and broker non- votes, if any, and Charles S. Whitman III each as a majority of the shares of stock will have the effect of a vote against this director of the Company, each to serve until outstanding and entitled to vote at the proposal. the 2022 Annual Meeting of Stockholders Annual Meeting. or until his successor is duly elected and qualified.